 The more education an individual obtains, the greater the protection factors.
 This is critical in choices made in the present that can either negatively or positively impact future behaviors, attitudes, and overall wellbeing.
 The graph below shows that females within the region tend to graduate high school at a higher rate than males.
-Table 91 in the Appendix is a report on high school graduation percentage per county from 2018 to 2021.
-90

 Graph 40.
-Percentage of male and female students that graduate high school, 2018 to 2021.
+Percentage of male and female students that graduate high school, 2018 to 2022.

-Females graduate High School at a higher rate than males.
+Females graduate High School at a higher rate than males for Region 5.